National Kidney Foundation Singapore: Scandal and aftermath

 Following a recovery from the scandal, Chairman Gerard Ee, handed over the reins in 2012 to Koh Poh Tiong.
 In 2013, CEO Eunice Tay retired, and Edmund Kwok took over.

-On 16 November 2016, the NKF board held a press conference announcing that Edmund Kwok was removed from his position as CEO, due to a police case involving Kwok and a NKF male employee.
+On 16 November 2016, the NKF board held a press conference announcing that Kwok was removed from his position as CEO, due to a police case involving Kwok and a NKF male employee.